Who am I?

 During this same period I was also a Contributing Editor of SpaAsia magazine – a lifestyle, wellness and spa magazine based in Asia/Pacific with international distribution.
 Articles, spanning all aspects of health and wellness, were published here as well as in the international media, in print and digitally.
 Writing also extends into my consultancy work where I have been developing and delivering training courses in the hospitality arena around the world for more than twenty years.
 As a volunteer I have walked, researched, photographed, written and published almost 30 walks for the National Trust.

-I love working in my garden, walking over hill and dale, clambering to the summits of volcanoes and sea kayaking in choppy waters.
-I can also be found cycling to the summits of Alpine passes & hurtling down the other side, and skiing down the same mountains I ride up in the summer.
+Over the years I have walked over many a hill and dale, clambered to the summits of volcanoes and sea kayaked in choppy waters.
+I was also found cycling to the summits of Alpine passes & hurtling down the other side, and then skiing down the same mountains I rode up in the summer.
+Now I enjoy my world to the fullest extent my health allows in different ways, less active but no less enjoyable.
 On my little finger I wear a ring engraved with ‘tutto è possible.’
 Anything is possible.